younas-lkz/react_eCommerce/README.md

 **React.JS**, **Redux**, **Firebase**, **Stripe Payments**, **Styled components**

-There is a little nodejs server handling stripe payments but not much not consider.
+There is a little nodejs server handling stripe payments but not much to consider.

 ## Clone this repository